gabrielbadarau/expense-tracker/README.md

 ## Build

 The application was built using Angular 15, Angular Material, Chart.js and Firebase tools (Firebase authentication, Cloud Firestore and Firebase Hosting).
+I have also integrated deploys to Firebase Hosting via  GitHub actions / pull requests.